Analysis | Why Nancy Pelosi is being heralded as ‘masterful’

 The budget blueprint championed by liberal Democrats passed the House with all Democrats on board, after Pelosi promised moderates that they’ll get to vote on a bipartisan infrastructure bill in a month.
 Just a couple hours earlier, both sides were threatening to tank both pieces of legislation.
 Yet after a day of intense negotiations, led by Pelosi, both sides somehow got what they wanted without really giving much to the other.

 Why are so many people saying Pelosi is so efficient at her job?
 Pelosi’s office declined to comment for this story.
-We talked to people who have studied her and worked with her and came up with a few traits, like:
+We talked to people who have studied her and worked with her and came up with a few traits, such as:

-She knows who she’s working with
+She knows whom she’s working with

 When a group of lawmakers are being difficult, Pelosi tries to decipher who is posturing and who is opposing legislation out of an act of political necessity.